spring-guides/gs-uploading-files/README.md

 Summary
 -------

 Congratulations!
-You have just written a client and server that both handle uploading files using Spring.
+You have just written a client and server that use Spring to handle file uploads.

 [u-rest]: /understanding/rest